FSbuild Tutorial #2 (SID's and STAR's)

 NTM (FSBuild will not Interpret this as a SID)

-If you add, update, or correct any SID's or STAR's yourself, I'll be glad to include them in future releases and updates if you send
+If you add, update, or correct any SID's or STAR's yourself, I'll be glad to include them in future releases and updates if you send them to me.

 Ernie Alston.